-ENGLISH LANGUAGE A LEVEL
+ENGLISH Language A Level

-WHY FNGLISH LANGUAGE?
+WHY ENGLISH LANGUAGE?

-- Enhance your linguistic skills and develop an appreciation for the English language both in personal and professional communication - Nurture your analytical and critical thinking skills and stretch your linguistic creativity - Engage with scientific methods of investigating language
+- 1 Enhance your linguistic skills and develop an appreciation for the English language both in personal and professional communication - 2 Nurture your analytical and critical thinking skills and stretch your linguistic creativity - 3 Engage with scientific methods of investigating language

-Mrs. C. Mosfiliotis
+For clarifications please see the Head of Faculty, Mrs. C. Mosfiliotis

 A challenging course that exposes students to the exciting world of language and the ways in which it forms our society, our culture and our identities.
-It also explores how children learn language - both understanding and self-expression.
+It also explores how children learn language - both understanding and selfexpression.